LSSTDESC/sn_pipe/docs/Simulation/Simulation.md

 The parameters for the simulation are part of  yaml file (an example: input/simulation/param_simulation_gen.yaml) ingested by the scripts used for the simulation.
 The definition of the parameters is available [here](yaml_file.md).

+## Scripts to run the simulation

+The scripts are located in the directory run_scripts/simulation

 ## Installation of the simulation package